Muon $(g-2)$ in the B-LSSM: Summary

-Considering the constraints from the observed light Higgs boson mass, higgs decay modes $h\rightarrow \gamma\gamma,\;WW,\;ZZ,\; b\bar b,\;\tau\bar\tau$ and B meson rare decay $\bar B\rightarrow X_s\gamma$, we estimate the theoretical prediction on the muon MDM at two-loop level in the B-LSSM.
-With the new experimental average for the muon anomalous MDM increases the tension between experiment and theory to $4.2$ standard deviations, we find the numerical results in the B-LSSM can explain the current tension between the experimental measurement and the SM theoretical prediction for the muon anomalous MDM well.
-And if we consider the $\Delta a_\mu$ at $2.0\sigma$, the parameter space of the B-LSSM is also restricted by the experimental results.
-Compared with the MSSM, there are new neutralinos in the B-LSSM corresponding to the new introduced gauge boson and scalar singlets, the numerical results shows these new neutralinos can make contributions to the muon MDM.
-In addition, new gauge coupling constants $g_{_B},\;g_{_{YB}}$ and $\tan\beta'$ (defined as the ratio of the VEVs of two new scalar singlets) in the B-LSSM can also affect the theoretical predictions on the muon MDM.
-The Majorana transition magnetic moments $|\mu_{13}^M|$, $|\mu_{23}^M|$ predicted in the B-LSSM can reach $10^{-23}\mu_B$, which has opportunity to be observed on the energy spectra of neutrinos from supernovae.
+In the B-LSSM, the super partners of new gauge boson and two scalar singlets mix with the neutralinos in the MSSM.
+The numerical results show that these new neutralinos can make contributions to the muon anomalous MDM.
+And new gauge coupling constants $g_{_B},\;g_{_{YB}}$ and $\tan\beta'$ (defined as the ratio of the VEVs of two new scalar singlets) in the B-LSSM can also affect the theoretical predictions of the muon anomalous MDM.
+In addition, the Majorana neutrinos transition magnetic moments $|\mu_{13}^M|$, $|\mu_{23}^M|$ predicted in the B-LSSM can reach $10^{-23}\mu_B$, which has opportunity to be observed on the energy spectra of neutrinos from supernovae.

 \begin{appendix}